 To achieve this, you want to outline a circle on each end of your accent paper that is big enough to fit and support your ribbon.
 Finally, cut your accent paper slightly larger than the foundation paper you stamped on by placing the foundation on your cardstock and tracing a perimeter around it.

-5. Glue and Assembly
+5. Glue and Assemble

 This step is a sigh of relief and only requires gluing your stamped foundations to your accent paper.
 A glue stick or liquid glue will work perfectly fine for this step.
 Allow 30 seconds for your finished design to dry before tying on ribbons.